Loading...

 Prose Components

-As previously mentioned, Prose components are rendered instead of regular HTML tags.
-Alongside a template, Prose components can contain styling or receive properties and useful, if you want to add more features to you Markdown content, such as displaying the filename, highlighting specific code lines or adding a copy button.
-For instance, the <ProsePre> component is rendered instead of the <pre> and accepts the following properties: code, language, filename, highlights, meta, class (refer to the source code on GitHub).
+As previously mentioned, Nuxt MDC comes with more then 20 Prose components.
+These components are rendered instead of regular HTML tags.
+Alongside a template, they can contain styling and receive props, which can be used to add extra features to you Markdown content.
+For example, the <ProsePre> component, which is rendered instead of the <pre> tag, accepts the following properties: code, language, filename, highlights, meta, class (refer to the source code on GitHub).
+These properties can be used to display the filename the code belongs to, highlighting specific code lines or adding a copy button.

 <template>